-The Authority has prepared a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of the enzyme alpha-arabinofuranosidase (EC 3.2.1.55) sourced from a GM strain of Trichoderma reesei containing the containing the alpha-arabinofuranosidase gene from Talaromyces pinophilus as a processing aid in grain processing and potable alcohol production.
-If approved, this permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be consistent with Good Manufacturing Practice (GMP).
+The Authority has prepared a draft variation amending the table to subsection S18-9(3) in Schedule 18 of the Code to permit the use of the enzyme α -glucosidase (EC 3.2.1.20) sourced from a GM strain of Trichoderma reesei containing the alpha-glucosidase gene from Aspergillus niger as a processing aid in the manufacture and/or processing of beer.
+If approved, this permission would be subject to the existing condition that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.